kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/federated-etl.md

         subPath: ca-certificates.crt
 ```

-Create a file _federated-store.yaml_, which will go on each cluster (federated agent and federator), using the following values:
+Create a file _federated-store.yaml_, which will go on each cluster (federated agent and federator):

 ```
 type: S3